DEFRA/os-map-ref/RELEASING.md

 end
 ```

-Commit the change and push to **master**.
+Commit the change and push to **main**.
 We don't create a PR for this as we rely on PR's to provide the content for our [CHANGELOG](CHANGELOG.md), so this would just make for a redundant entry.

 ## Tag the repo